ampovincentray-stack/CCM101-vrampo/Laboratory-05-Cloud-Data-Engineer/storage-types-research.md

 ## Why Object Storage Is Best for the Client

-Object Storage is the best choice for storing millions of user-uploaded images because it is designed to handle large amounts of unstructured data such as photos and videos.
-It also organizes data into buckets and objects, making it suitable for applications that need scalable and accessible storage.
+Object Storage provides the ideal solution for storing a large number of images uploaded by users as it's designed to process immense volume of unstructured data which includes videos and photographs.
+The solution creates a system of buckets and objects through which it can store data efficiently and accessibly for various applications requiring high storage capacity.